15 Influential Political Art Pieces

 Pablo Picasso - Massacre in Korea from 1950

-Pablo Picasso was the heavy critic of the American war intervention in Korea, so the painting Massacre in Korea is often considered as one of Picasso’s communist works.
+Pablo Picasso was the heavy critic of the American war intervention in Korea, so the painting Massacre in Korea is often considered as one of Picasso’s communist works and an example of his political art.
 The artworks posses strong reflection of one of the first paintings of the new age – Francisco Goya‘s masterpiece The Third of May 1808 from which it derives the political statement comparing the American forces in North Korea with the imperialistic Napoleon army, Tyrant of Europe.
 The artist openly depicted civilians killed by anti-communist forces as heroes standing erect and mocked the misshaped firing squad.

 Featured image: Pablo Picasso – Massacre In Korea, 1951, detail via thecahokian